agello/techlab/labs/06_scale.md

 Use the browser refresh on your application to check if your service is available while you scale up and down from the web console.

-The requests are routed to the different pods, once you are scaled down to 1 pod, then only pod gives a response
+The requests are routed to the different pods, once you are scaled down to 1 pod, then only one pod gives a response

 What happens if we start a new deployment?